shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Rysa, I’m going to show you something.
 Do not go poking at it.

 Rysa is shaking my shoulders, and telling me to snap out of it.
 Snap out of it.

+---
+Correct the tense to differentiate between the Tara that's observing and the Tara that's in the past.